magicbell/magicbell-ruby/README.md

 end
 ```

-## Usage
+## API Wrapper

-Send a notification to a user
+Send a notification to a user or many users

 ```ruby
 magicbell = MagicBell::Client.new